 - 1. Copy the upgrade tar package to a temporary directory (for example, /tmp). - 2.
 Unbundle the upgrade files by entering the following commands:

 '''

 cd /tmp/Securepath

-tar xvf sp_v30FSP1_hp_web.tar
+tar xvf sp v30fsp3 web.tar

 '''

 Verify that the directory contains the installation script install.sh and the following patch depots: